sergivalverde/nicMSlesions/README.md

 more information.)

 NicMSlesions graphical user interface (GUI) is inspired on the classical [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) software, a widely well-known neuro-imaging toolbox.
-As some of the most common tools in FSL, nicMSlesions can be run both under a GUI or via scripting. n
+As some of the most common tools in FSL, nicMSlesions can be run both under a GUI or via scripting.

-NicMSlesions has been tested on Windows and GNU/Linux systems.
+NicMSlesions has been tested only on GNU/Linux systems but should work everywhere where [Tensorflow](https://tensorflow.org) can be installed.
 Although is possible to run it on CPU, it is based on a set of 3D convolutional layers, so using a GPU with [cuda](https://developer.nvidia.com/cuda-zone) capabilities is highnly recommended.

 # Requirements: